 MATH5295 is a Special Topic course in Applied Mathematics for Honours and Postgraduate Coursework students.
-The current topic is Fractional Calculus.
+The Topic title is Fractional Calculus

 Units of credit: 6